vippsas/vipps-invoice-api/vipps-invoice-api.md

 For the sake of testing, `{invoiceRef}` could be a random number like `256203221`, resulting in this `invoiceId`: `orgno-no.918130047.256203221`.

-Please note that the organization numbner is validated using [modulus 11](https://www.brreg.no/om-oss-nn/oppgavene-vare/registera-vare/om-einingsregisteret/organisasjonsnummeret/).
+Please note that the organization number is validated using [modulus 11](https://www.brreg.no/om-oss-nn/oppgavene-vare/registera-vare/om-einingsregisteret/organisasjonsnummeret/).

 ## Variable Overview